jcyang34/lspin/README.md

 #### Key Dependencies:
 * tensorflow-gpu==1.15.2
 * matplotlib==3.1.2
-* optuna
 * sklearn

 ## Usage:

-See Demo1.ipynb and Demo2.ipynb for detail usage of LLSPIN and LPSIN
+Demo0.ipynb is a demonstration of LLSPIN on a simple linear synthetic data.
+Demo1.ipynb and Demo2.ipynb demonstrate the usage LLSPIN and LPSIN on more complex data.

 ## Reference:
 ```